mike9251/karpathy.github.io/_posts/2019-04-14-kalman-filter.markdown

 mathjax: true
 ---

-`Bayes Filter` is a recursive algorithm for calculating the belief distribution from measurements and control data (a belief re- flects the robot’s internal knowledge about the state of the environment).
+`Bayes Filter` is a recursive algorithm for calculating the belief distribution from measurements and control data (a belief reflects the robot’s internal knowledge about the state of the environment).

 Bayes Filter consists of two steps:
 1. Prediction step.
 Calculates the beliefe distribution over the current state given previous state and executed control command.
 2. Update step.
-Calculated corrected beliefe distribution over the current state Xt by taking into account the sesnor's data.
+Calculated corrected beliefe distribution over the current state \\(Xt\\) by taking into account the sesnor's data.

 <div class="imgcap">
 <img src="/assets/self-driving-cars/kf/bf.png">